georgexyz19/georgexyz.com/content/posts/flask-extension-system.md

 ```

 The `include_moment` static method of `_moment` class includes a CDN link
-for the Moment Javascript library and three functions to render html element
+for the Moment Javascript library and three functions to render html elements
 with `flask-moment` class attribute.

 This `include_moment` method is quite interesting because the
 Python file includes Javascript code quoted as a multi-line string.
 When Jinja2
 renders the template file, the string is rendered as Javascript code
 on the html file.
 The html file is then transmitted to the client browser,
-and finally the browser runs the Javascript code which is originated in a
+and finally the browser runs the Javascript code originated in a
 Python file.